oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-what-a-pbi-owner-is-responsible-for/rule.md

 - Manage / Own the story and its sub tasks
 - Make sure a “[Test Please](/Pages/TestPleaseInScrum.aspx)” is conducted (or that their story is included in one)
 - Make every effort to show the story to the Product Owner before the Sprint Review (aka a [corridor conversation](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&TermId=70e9f0e5-38ea-4616-bb21-6ba5167beb6b))
 - Prepare for the Sprint Review.
-Make sure he ready for the review.
+Make sure h​e ready for the review.
 Have a scribe, have a demo plan/script and get the story accepted quickly.
 - Present the completed Story at the Sprint Review